adjust/cocos2dx_sdk/doc/android/android.md

 #### Basic Setup

-In the Project Navigator, open the source file of your application delegate.
-Add the import statement at the top of the file, then add the following call to Adjust in the applicationDidFinishLaunching of your app delegate:
+In the Package Explorer, open the source file of your app delegate.
+Add the import statement at the top of the file, then add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:

 ```cpp
 #include "Adjust/Adjust2dx.h"